 Animal behavior expert opinion is frequently needed in California dog bite lawsuits.
-Common dog bite issues in California in which the animal behavior expert may be called upon to opine deal with provocation, negligence, foreseeability and an animal behavior basis to support a claim for punitive damages.
+Common dog bite issues in California in which the animal behavior expert may be called upon to opine deal with provocation, negligence, foreseeability, and an animal behavior basis to support a claim for punitive damages.

 In this article, I will summarize the fact pattern of a California dog bite lawsuit in which the plaintiff, an exterminator, was viciously attacked by a pit bull.
 I served as the animal behavior expert for the plaintiff and I believe partially through my deposition testimony the lawsuit settled very favorably for the plaintiff shortly before trial.
-An interesting part of the case was that the plaintiff made a claim for punitive damages because there was substantial animal behavior bases to support this claim, as explained below.
+An interesting part of the case was that the plaintiff made a claim for punitive damages because there were substantial animal behavior bases to support this claim, as explained below.

-Fact pattern of this California dog bite lawsuit
+The fact pattern of this California dog bite lawsuit

-The plaintiff, an exterminator, was on the defendant’s property the spray the outside of the house. he had been doing this work for the defendant/dog owner for several years.
-And because of his previous visits on a bimonthly basis he knew of the presence of the owner’s pit bull.
+The plaintiff, an exterminator in his forties, was on the defendant’s property t0 spray the outside of the house.
+He had been doing this work for the defendant/dog owner for several years.
+And because of his previous visits on a bimonthly basis, he knew of the presence of the owner’s pit bull.
 During his visits arrangements are made with the owner to confine her pit bull, named Bruno, in the house so he could spray the backyard.
 On the day of the incident, the owner may not have been home and her pit but was left in the backyard.
-There was dispute about whether she was present.
+There was a dispute about whether she was present.
 Regardless of her presence, the gate to the backyard was in disrepair and secured by with a single zip tie.
 The incident happened when the plaintiff was spraying the side of the house adjacent to the backyard.
 The pit bull broke through the gate and viciously attacked him, a 40-year-old man in good physical condition.
 The plaintiff stopped the attack by spraying the dog in the face with his hose and then jumped up on a nearby wall to escape.
 The pit bull quickly recovered and started jumping and barking at the plaintiff who positioned himself on top of the wall for safety.
 He immediately called 911, the police arrived shortly thereafter, and killed the dog with the gun.
 This incident happened in central California in a rural area near Modesto.

 Discovery which supported the foreseeability of the incident and the claim for punitive damages